gpdoud/Bootcamp/JSON-Service-Spring-Boot.md

 # Create a JSON service in Spring-boot

+These instructors where written on or about October 3, 2018.

+These are the instructions for creating the back-end json service using Java, Eclipse, and Spring tools.

 ## Install STS version of Eclipse from Spring.io

+For students that don't have Eclipse installed, it is best to install Eclipse with the Spring tools already installed and configured.
+That can be downloaded from:

+(Eclipse with Spring tools)<https://spring.io/tools>

+For those students that already have Eclipse installed, Spring tools can be added to the existing Eclipse instance.
+The following instructions are from the Eclipse site <https://www.eclipse.org/community/eclipse_newsletter/2018/february/springboot.php>

+_You can install the Spring Tools for Eclipse IDE into an existing Eclipse installation using the Eclipse Marketplace.
+Just open the marketplace client in Eclipse, search for Spring Tools and install the “Spring Tools (aka Spring IDE and Spring Tool Suite)” entry._

 ## Create new project > Other > Spring Starter Project

+To create the project, select *File > New > Other*.
+Scroll down to find *Spring Boot* folder.
+Select *Spring Starter Project*.

+## Configure the project

 ## Include JPA, Web, MySql